Steps to Copy Stored Procedure From One Server to Another Server

 Also read: How to Copy Table From One Database to Another Database in SQL Server.

 In this post, we have discussed the two most widely used practices to copy stored procedure from one server to another.
 As per the user’s requirements, they can choose whatever option works best for them.
 But in case you have a corrupt or damaged SQL database file (.mdf), you cannot opt for the manual procedure.
 Then the only way you are bounded to adopt is an automated software solution.
-It is a brilliant tool that provides accurate and successful results in all cases.
+It is a brilliant tool to migrate SQL Server database from one server to another even the browsed MDF file is not accessible.